Sensitivity of ODE Solutions and Quantities of Interest with Respect to Component Functions in the Dynamics: Sensitivity Analysis

-is continuously Fr\'echet differentiable on $\WW \times \cG^2$, the former term because $\WW$ is continuously embedded in $\LL$, and the latter term because $\varphi$ is continuously differentiable and $\WW \ni \bx \mapsto \bx(t_f) \in \real^{n_x}$ is a bounded linear mapping since $W^{1, \infty}(I)$ is continuously embedded in $C(\overline{I})$.
-The form of \eref{eq:q-Frechet_deriv} follows from \eref{eq:l-Frechet_deriv}.
+follows from the continuous Fr\'echet differentiability of $\BL_2(\bx, \bg)$.
+Thus, \cref{eq:sensitivity:QoI-xg} is continuously Fr\'echet differentiable on $\WW \times \big(\cG^2(I)\big)^{n_g}$, the integral term because $\WW$ is continuously embedded in $\LL$ and the final time term because $\varphi$ is continuously differentiable and $\WW \ni \bx \mapsto \bx(t_f) \in \real^{n_x}$ is a bounded linear mapping since $W^{1, \infty}(I)$ is continuously embedded in $C(\overline{I})$.
+The form of \cref{eq:q-Frechet_deriv} follows from \cref{eq:l-Frechet_deriv}.
 This completes the first part of the proof.
-The second part then immediately follows from Theorem~\ref{thm:sensitivity_result}. \end{proof}
+The second part then immediately follows from \cref{thm:sensitivity_result}. \end{proof}